XilinJia/Podcini.X/README.md

     * Only new: only new items at refresh time are download candidates.
       * without Replace, if old downloaded items (fulfilling the allowed cache) have not been played, new items will not be downloaded.
       * with Replace, new items will replace old downloaded items
-    Newest: the newest items (not necessarily new) are downloaded
+    * Newest: the newest items (not necessarily new) are downloaded
-    Oldest: the oldest items are downloaded
+    * Oldest: the oldest items are downloaded
-    Marked as Soon: only those marked as Soon are downloaded (in order of pub date descending) Current filter and sort: the items to be downloaded depend on the current filtering and sorting criteria set in FeedDetailed screen
+    * Marked as Soon: only those marked as Soon are downloaded (in order of pub date descending)
+    * Current filter and sort: the items to be downloaded depend on the current filtering and sorting criteria set in FeedDetailed screen
       * the current filtering and sorting criteria are copied so, once set, future changes won't affect auto-download behavior
   * After auto download run, episodes with New status in the feed is changed to Unplayed.
-  * in auto download feed setting inclusive and exclusive filters can be set (if needed)
+  * In auto download feed setting, inclusive and exclusive filters can be set (if needed)
     * there are now separate dialogs for inclusive and exclusive filters where filter tokens can be specified independently
     * on exclusive dialog, there are optional check boxes "Exclude episodes shorter than" and "Mark excluded episodes played"
 * Sleep timer has a new option of "To the end of episode"